With two of three Park City ski resorts closing this weekend, and the third to follow next weekend, warm weather is just around the corner.

 "The purpose of that is just to improve access to the water," he continued.
 "When you're up there, you kind of have to go down and put your board over the dock and climb down.
 It's definitely less convenient than it would be if you could just pull up right to the grass and jump off your board."

 In addition to the classes and rentals available at the Deer Valley location, Hickman said this year, PC SUP will be offering more.

 "We're going to push strongly our trips down the Weber River and our tours out at the Jordanelle," he said.
 "We're also offering standup paddle fishing tours at the Jordanelle we can either paddle to a location and then still-cast off the boards, or, my favorite way to do it is you throw out a lure and troll.
-It's a really fun way to fish and kids love fishing off the paddleboards."

 But touring and cruising aren't the only things you can do on a paddleboard PC SUP offers three races over the course of the summer.
 The PC SUP Cup, on Aug.
 2 and 3, returns for a second year, and the Paddle/Pedal/Paddle, featuring two legs of paddleboarding and one leg of cycling, will be held the following Saturday, Aug.
 9.

 "We're bookending the Outdoor Retailer show and trying to build up the event a little bit and hopefully get some top-level racers and riders coming out while they're in town to support their brands for the show," Hickman said.
 "The campaign is built around Outdoor Retailer, so our philosophy is, if you're coming to Utah for the convention, come a little early and stay a little late to partake in some outdoor recreation in Park City."